 ADLER → Augmented Data Loading, Evaluation and Reduction.
 This software package has been designed to speed up the typical data reduction process on PEAXIS.
 The binary data files can be loaded, corrected and converted into 1D profiles.
 Follow the links to download:

 - ADLER 3.1: the manual, source code and a Windows executable.
-This is the recommended version from the 25th of January 2022.

 - ADLER 2.1: the manual, source code, and a Windows executable.

 - ADLER 1.3: manual, source code and a binary build for Windows.

 SampleMapper → This program extracts useful information out of a photo of the sample installed on the sample manipulator.
 Combined with the instrument parameters, the photo can be used to create a map of the sample on the holder, and to calculate the beam position on the sample from the motor positions saved in the PEAXIS log files.